-Oceans, seas, and maritime environment can in many ways be considered to be the last planning frontier.
+Oceans, seas, and the marine environment can in many ways be considered to be the last planning frontiers.
 While every square meter of land has been explored, excavated, mapped, and to some extent designated legally binding ownership and rights of usage, maritime space has been much more elusive.
-The essence of maritime space is its fluidity and multidimensionality, the characteristics that underline its transient nature as an environment, as an ecosystem and as a space for human activities - economic, political as well as recreational.
-Human uses of maritime space are on the rise - shipping, offshore wind farms, aquaculture, transportation, coastal and cruise tourism and water sports - these are all areas of expanding usage, and this is true both in terms of geographical space and frequency of use.
+The essence of maritime space is its multidimensionality and borderlessness, characteristics that underline its transient nature as an environment, as an ecosystem and as a space for human activities - economic, political as well as recreational.
+Human uses of maritime space are on the rise - shipping, offshore wind farms, aquaculture, transportation, coastal and cruise tourism and water sports these are all areas of expanding usage, and this is true both in terms of geographical space and frequency of use.
 It is therefore more necessary than ever to plan that use - to allocate rights where several types of users are active simultaneously as well as to guard the environmental systems that are the base of all the resources we humans covet.
 Thus, it is the richness of space and the vastness of the resources on offer within maritime space that call on the need for a comprehensive governance of the marine environment.

-In the context of the European Union, MSP under the 2014 EU Directive establishing a framework for maritime spatial planning has been, to date, the most comprehensive tool for making an attempt at a multi-national, multi-scalar, multi-sectoral and multi-faceted governing of the use of maritime space and its many as well as scarce resources.
+In the context of the European Union, MSP under the 2014 EU Directive establishing a framework for maritime spatial planning has been, to date, the most comprehensive tool for making an attempt at a multi-national, multi-scalar, multi- sectoral and multi-faceted governing of the use of maritime space and its many as well as scarce resources.
 It is an attempt to develop transboundary co-operation among the EU Member States regarding the sustainable and optimal use of maritime space across all the sea basins in and around the EU: the North Sea, the East and West Mediterranean, the Atlantic Ocean, the Black Sea and the Baltic Sea.

-Amongst these, the Baltic Sea has by far the longest experience of cross-border co-operation.
-Through HELCOM (The Baltic Marine Environment Protection Commission) and VASAB (Visions and Strategies around the Baltic Sea), intergovernmental co-operation and regional convention-development have taken place - covering many sectors with specific attention to the environmental issues in the Baltic Sea Basin.
-The EU MSP Directive and the national MSP legislation that it encompasses consolidate such cross-border co-operation.
+Amongst these, the Baltic Sea has by far the longest experience in cross-border co-operation.
+Through HEL-COM (The Baltic Marine Environment Protection Commission) and VASAB (Visions and Strategies around the Baltic Sea), intergovernmental co-operation and regional convention-development have taken place - covering many sectors with specific attention to the environmental issues in the Baltic Sea Basin.
+Despite this, the environmental state of the Baltic Sea has continued to deteriorate.
+The EU MSP Directive and the national MSP legislation that it encompasses can be conceived as an important tool in gaining a comprehensive transnational overview, further consolidating necessary cross-border co-operation.

-This General Knowledge Manual has been created as part of the EU Interreg South Baltic project, SEAPLANSPACE.
+This General Knowledge Manual has been created as part of the EU Interreg South Baltic project, SEAPLANS-

+PACE.
 The primary purpose of the project has been to provide training and education as well as to develop training course material on MSP in the context of the Baltic Sea, targeting a large number of stakeholders and MSP actors.
 Prior to this project, competence development and knowledge generation about MSP took place largely under the auspices of the research community and between national governments.